paleopresto/paleorec/docs_build/source/train.rst

    archiveType -> proxyObservationType -> proxyObservationTypeUnits
    archiveType -> proxyObservationType -> interpretation/variable -> interpretation/variableDetail -> inferredVariable -> inferredVarUnits

-Since this can be viewed as a text generation problem, we have implemented the solution as a Sequential Recommendation System Problem.
-The two most suitable candidates that have proven to be effective are Markov Chains and LSTM.
-We have implemented both the algorithms for our use case.
+We are implementing Sequential Recommendation System to annotate paleoclimate data.
+Since the data we are working with is in textual format, this can be viewed as a text generation problem.
+Traditionally frequent pattern mining, k-nearest neighbors, markov chains were used for this kind of problem.

+We have implemented a combination of First-order Markov Chains and Higher-order Markov Chains.
+The code is available at `markov_chain in <https://github.com/paleopresto/recommender/tree/main/paleorec_research>`_.

+In the recent times Recurrent Neural Networks have shown immense performance gains.
+Gated Recurrent Units(GRUs) are a type of RNN which effectively combat the fading/exploding gradient problem.
+Long Short Term Memory(LSTMs) are another type of RNN which are similar to GRUs, built of a different architecture but achieving the same results.
+We have chosen LSTM over GRUs for performance reasons.

 Routines
 --------